 This appears to be in clear violation of the FDA’s labeling guidelines for dietary supplements, which state that the weight (dosage) of the blend is required to be on the Supplement Facts label.

 We very strongly recommend that consumers avoid any supplement that fails to publish dosage for active ingredients.
 This is a consumer safety issue, because without knowing dosage information, there's no way to estimate ingredient safety.

 The same ingredient may be safe at one dose and unsafe at another dose.

 Whether or not these ingredients are effective for blood sugar also cannot be ascertained without dosage, but it's irrelevant because consumers should immediately avoid any supplement without ingredient doses listed.

-Research-Backed Blood Sugar Support Supplement
+Our Blood Sugar Support Picks

 A medical review published in the Annals of Family Medicine journal found that cinnamon consumption reduced fasting blood sugar levels, reduced total cholesterol levels and reduced triglyceride levels.

 A clinical trial from 2006 found that cinnamon extract caused a 10.3% blood sugar reduction in type 2 diabetics, while placebo pills only caused a 3.4% reduction.